Agoric/documentation/main/ertp/ERTP-Introduction.md

 issue one kind of asset (quatloos, simoleons, moola, etc.).
 We refer to that kind as the mint's *Brand*.
 So if a mint issues quatloos, it's a quatloo brand mint.
 Only mints can issue new digital assets.
-To mint new assets of a particular type, you much have a reference to that type's mint
+To mint new assets of a particular type, you must have a reference to that type's mint

 - **Issuers**: Creates empty purses and payments and maps minted